Geological and Planetary Sciences

 Ge/Ay 137.
 Planetary Physics.
 9 units (3-0-6); second term.
 Prerequisites: Ph 106 abc, ACM 95/100 ab.
 A quantitative review of dynamical processes that characterize long-term evolution of planetary systems.
 An understanding of orbit-orbit resonances, spin-orbit resonances, secular exchange of angular momentum and the onset of chaos will be developed within the framework of Hamiltonian perturbation theory.
 Additionally, dissipative effects associated with tidal and planet-disk interactions will be considered.
 Instructor: Batygin.

 Ge 140 b.
 Radiogenic Isotope Geochemistry.
 9 units (3-0-6); second term.
 An introduction to the principles and applications of radiogenic isotope systems in earth science.
 Topics to be covered include radioactive decay phenomena, geochronometry, isotopes as tracers of solar system and planetary evolution, extinct radioactivities, and cosmogenic isotopes.
 Instructor: Farley.
 Taught in even years; alternates with Ge 140a.
-Not offered 2016–17.
+Offered 2017–18.

 Ge/ESE 149.
 Marine Geochemistry.
 9 units (3-0-6); third term.
 Prerequisites: ESE 102.
 Introduction to chemical oceanography and sediment geochemistry.
 We will address the question “Why is the ocean salty?” by examining the processes that determine the major, minor, and trace element distributions of seawater and ocean sediments.
 Topics include river and estuarine chemistry, air/sea exchange, nutrient uptake by the biota, radioactive tracers, redox processes in the water column and sediments, carbonate chemistry, and ventilation.
-Given in alternate years; not offered 2016–17.
+Instructor: Adkins.
+Given in alternate years; offered 2017–18.